| HOME |

 Among seniors, hearing loss is the third most prevalent, but treatable, disabling condition behind arthritis and hypertension.
 With advancements in digital sound processing, audiologists are able to fit patients with the highest level of digital hearing aid technology available to help improve quality of life for those with hearing impairment.

-Adults and children can be evaluated Monday-Friday 7 a.m. to 4:30 p.m. in the Audiology Services department near the West Pavilion entrance of Community Hospital in Munster.
+Adults and children can be evaluated Monday-Friday 7 a.m. to 4:30 p.m. in the Audiology Services department near the North Entrance of Community Hospital in Munster.

 For more information or to schedule an appointment for Audiology Services, including hearing evaluations for children and adults; tympanometry (middle ear) testing; Otoacoustic Emissions (OAEs) and Videonystagmography (VNG) or Auditory Brainstem Response (ABR) testing, which assess the balance and nerve portions of the inner ear, call 219-836-4527.